-Table of Contents Our Core Values .......4 Message from the President/CEO......5 Making the Right Choice ......
-6 Reporting......8 "When in Doubt, Shout It Out!" ......
-8 Where to Report and Go for Help?......
-Audit Committee.......
-8 Retaliation is Not Tolerated .......9 Compliance with the Codes and Policy......10 Insider Trading ......
-11 Use of the Company's Names, Logos, Properties, Facilities or Relationships Transactions with Affiliates......14 Fair Dealing and Anti-Kickback ......14 Disclosing Threatened or Actual Legal Disputes ......
-17 Borrowing from Entities Associated with the Company......
-18
+Table of Contents Our Core Values4 Message from the President/CEO......5 Making the Right Choice 6 Where to Report and Go For Help?......
+Retaliation is Not Tolerated9 Compliance with the Codes and Policy......10 Insider Trading 11 Personal Investments in the Company's Stock......12 Use of the Company's Name, Logos, Property, Facilities or Relationships 12 Fair Dealing and Anti-Kickback14 Outside Director, Officer, and Trustee Positions16 Disclosing Threatened or Actual Legal Disputes16 Borrowing from Entities Associated with the Company......
+17 Employment......17

-Employment and Supervision of Relatives 18
+Employment and Supervision of Relatives 17

-Outside Employment 19
+Outside Employment 18

-Serving as an Expert Witness or Advisor 19
+Serving as an Expert Witness or Advisor 18

-Relationships with Third Parties 19
+Relationships with Third Parties 18

-Duty to Maintain Professional Integrity 20
+Duty to Maintain Professional Integrity 19

-Gifts, Gratuities and Entertainment 20
+Gifts, Gratuities and Entertainment 19

-Business Entertainment 21
+Business Entertainment 20

-RESPA 22
+RESPA 21

-Political Activities and Contributions 22
+Political Activities and Contributions 21

-Dealing with Suppliers 22
+Dealing with Suppliers 21

-Privacy and Confidentiality 23
+Privacy and Confidentiality 22

-Privacy of Customer Information and Data Protection 23
+Privacy of Customer Information and Data Protection 22

-Proprietary and Confidential Information 24
+Proprietary and Confidential Information 23

-Privacy of Employee Information 25
+Privacy of Employee Information 24

-Company Assets 25
+Company Assets 24

-Accuracy of Company Records and Reporting 25
+Accuracy of Company Records and Reporting 24

-Protecting Corporate Assets 26
+Protecting Corporate Assets 25

-Removal of Company Property 26
+Removal of Company Property 25

-Equity, Inclusion and Respect 26
+Equity, Inclusion and Respect 25

-Additional Responsibilities for Directors and Executive Officers 27
+Additional Responsibilities for Directors and Executive Officers 26

-Disclosing Financial Interests 27
+Disclosing Financial Interests 26

-Related Party Business Dealings 28
+Related Party Business Dealings 27

-Management Official Interlocks 29
+Management Official Interlocks 27

-Director Compensation 29
+RESPA 28

-Employment of Relatives 29
+Employment of Relatives 28

-Director Independence 29
+Director Independence 28

-Addendum - Code of Ethics for Financial Professionals 30
+Addendum - Code of Ethics for Financial Professionals 29